 For those of you reading this who are dog owners, is literally just like owning a puppy– did you want that puppy following you around all day, crying its little head off the moment the two of you separate, or did you want the kind of puppy who knows how to sniff around the home, find all the chew toys you’ve strategically placed around the room, and who automatically knows how to be content, chew on his toys, and remain happily engaged for periods of time without you needing to directly play with him?

-Trust me on this– we use the activities to create freedom for everyone in the reality.
-As a Montessori guide in classrooms where I have had up to 26 two year olds in my care (yepp!), do you think I’m sitting there keeping each and every one of them directly entertained with personal engagement the entire 9-hour workday?
+Trust me on this– we use the activities to create freedom for everyone in a Montessori reality.
+As a Montessori guide in classrooms where I have had up to 26 two year olds in my care at the same time (yepp!), do you think I’m sitting there keeping each and every one of them directly entertained with personal engagement the entire 9-hour workday?
 No way!
-I’d never get anything done given that I have 26 toddlers to provide 1-on-1 lessons to.
+I’d never get anything done given that I have 26 toddlers to provide 1-on-1 lessons for.
 So that is one of the biggest indirect goals of the Montessori method: to build a child’s independence, and in turn to set people free— the baby people and the grown people.
 LOL.